Dr. Jennifer W. Weller

 - The pages from the B3 prototype at UNCC .
 Science Camp 2010 Home

-- Jayden Walsh, a junior at Olympic High School is participating in research in my lab, testing primers against DNA isolated from a number of chestnet species to identify markers useful for the B3 class to use, and looking at how the structure of
+- Jayden Walsh, a junior at Olympic High School participated in research in my lab in 2013, testing primers against DNA isolated from a number of chestnet species to identify markers useful for the B3 class to use, and looking at how the structure of

 DNA affects our ability to accurately sequence it.
 Jayden has put together several pages describing his experience, which are linked here Walsh pages

-- I have volunteered as a guest 'Scientist for a Day' as part of North Carolina's annual April activities aimed at exposing high school students to the work of research scientists.
+- Each April I volunteer as a guest 'Scientist for a Day' as part of North Carolina's annual Science Festival activities aimed at exposing middle and high school students to the work of research scientists.